The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Dr. Moore: When it comes to preventive care, put an annual physical at the top of your to-do list.
 It’s covered under all Medicare Part B and Medicare Advantage plans, so you should definitely take advantage of it.
 This yearly visit often begins with a one-on-one conversation that gives your physician a better overview of your medical history.
 Think of it as your time to address any and all concerns.

-The physical also includes a health risk assessment, which generally takes the form of a questionnaire that you complete before or during the visit.
+The physical also includes a health risk assessment.
+This generally takes the form of a questionnaire that you complete before or during the visit.
 You’ll be asked about your health status, injury risks, behavioral risks and urgent health needs.
 The answers to these questions will help your doctor decide on the type of additional preventive care you might need.

 Some seniors have chronic problems and see their doctor for things like heart failure or diabetes.
 But they don’t really ever do a physical, and they think the doctor has everything managed.
 That’s a false sense of security.
 In a physical, your doctor will look at everything, make sure all the screening tests are done and your vaccinations are up to date.
 They’ll also review your current medications, get updated blood work and then refer you for any further care you may need.